After almost a year of renovating and remodeling, I am so exited to to take you on our new white farmhouse kitchen tour with me!

 This is the third Ikea kitchen in my life and I happily chose it again.
 Their value is unmatched, meaning you get a lot of quality for a very good price.

 We chose the Ikea Bodbyn off-white door style that actually looks closest to the interior doors in our house.
 Except for in a few places where we couldn’t, we have drawers in most of our base cabinets.
 They’re just more accessible with no crouching down to reach into lower cabinets.

 We love their soft-close doors and drawers.
 Another plus is their interior drawers that let us maximize cabinet space.

 When we moved into this house, we found a lot of original stamped brass bin pulls.
-While the brass tone wouldn’t have looked good in our kitchen, we we so happy to find stamped bin pulls in brushed chrome.
-For the cabinet doors, we matched that look with very simple door knobs.
+While the brass tone wouldn’t have looked good in our kitchen, we were so happy to find stamped bin pulls in brushed chrome.
+For the cabinet doors, we matched that look with very simple doorknobs.